lammps/lammps/doc/src/Developer_comm_ops.rst

 associated with a subset of the atoms it owns.
 Now think of the *P* processors as connected to each other in a *ring*.
 Each processor *M* sends data to the next *M+1* processor.
-It receives data from the preceeding *M-1* processor.
+It receives data from the preceding *M-1* processor.
 The ring is periodic so that the last processor sends to the first processor, and the first processor receives from the last processor.